-D1726R3 also captures additional discussion during the Prague meeting
+P1726R3 captures additional discussion during the Prague meeting

-- Refine "Enable Optimizations" section even further based on yet more discussions with Richard Smith. - Add "Zap Pointers Only From the Viewpoint of the EA That Ended the Lifetime" section based on discussions with David Goldblatt. - Add "debugging" to the pluses and minuses of the various possible resolutions. - Add more detail to the sections discussing hardware debugging techniques. - Add verbiage noting the need to pass linked data structures obtained from concurrent algorithms to standard library functions. - Add additional use cases from WG14 N2443.
+- The EWG meeting notes may be found here. - Refine "Enable Optimizations" section even further based on post-EWG-presentation discussions with Richard Smith. - Add "Zap Pointers Only From the Viewpoint of the EA That Ended the Lifetime" section based on post-EWG-presentation discussions with David Goldblatt. - Add "debugging" to the pluses and minuses of the various possible resolutions based on the Prague EWG meeting of potential debugging techniques based on pointer zap. - Add more detail to the sections discussing hardware debugging techniques in response to discussions at the Prague EWG meeting. - Add verbiage noting the need to pass linked data structures obtained from concurrent algorithms to standard library functions, based on post-EWG-presentation discussions with Hal Finkel and Chandler Carruth. - Add additional use cases from WG14 N2443. - Drop the recommendation and draft wording for zapping the zap based on feedback from the Prague EWG meeting.